 The Mekong River is home to more than 850 species of fishes, produces the largest freshwater fishery in the world, and supports 60 million people who depend on the river for food and income.
 As part of our program in international conservation and research, FISHBIO is working in central Lao PDR to assess the species diversity, biology, and nutritional and economic value of the Mekong’s fishery resources.
 Local villagers have collected much of the data for this project through a participatory approach.

 We initiated the project through conversations with government resource managers, NGOs, and fisher committees active in Lao PDR’s Bolikhamxay Province.
 These groups requested quantitative data on the amount and economic value of fish caught, sold, and consumed in four villages on the Nam Kading River near the Nam Kading National Protected Area.
 While gathering this information, we also collected important baseline data on fish species composition, relative abundance, length-weight ratios, and migration timing.
-The results of this study are now being used to develop management strategies and conservation plans, and will be available online with reports in English and Lao languages.
 We presented our preliminary results and described our participatory approach at the 2012 World Fisheries Congress in Edinburgh, Scotland.
 Results from the fish-catch monitoring survey have been published in Marine and Freshwater Research.

 Patricio, H.C., S.A.
 Zipper, M.L.
 Peterson, S.M.
 Ainsley, E.K.
 Loury, S. Ounboundisane, and D.B.
 Demko.
 2018.
 Fish catch and community composition in a data-poor Mekong River subcatchment characterised through participatory surveys of harvest from an artisanal fishery.
 Marine and Freshwater Research.
 Early Online Access: DOI: 10.1071/MF17338